ankitdaf/WirelessKeyboard/python_client/README.md

 --------

 1. Do away with the exclamation marks in the message
-2. Provide a text based menu interface
+2. Provide a text based options to change configuration

 Project Page
 ------------